Laykel/nfc-rf-fingerprinting/data/dataset/README.md

 ## General parameters for the acquisition

 We use an Airspy HF+ SDR device with an NFC antenna for all our captures.

-- Number of samples per seconds: 768'000
-- Center frequency: 13.56 MHz
+In order to capture the NFC communication, we set the center frequency to 13.56 MHz.

 For more details on the setup, please refer to the report.